cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 outputs.
 Since a deserialization algorithm can often be used as a type of encoding algorithm, we also briefly document properties of these functions.

-A naive serialization algorithm maps a point (x, y) on E to a bitstring of length 2\*log(p), given that x, y are both elements in GF(p).
+A straightforward serialization algorithm maps a point (x, y) on E to a bitstring of length 2\*log(p), given that x, y are both elements in GF(p).
 However, since there are only n points in E (with n approximately equal to p), it is possible to serialize to a bitstring of length log(n).
 For example, one common method is to store the x-coordinate and a single bit to determine whether the point is (x, y) or (x, -y), thus requiring log(p)+1 bits.
-Thus exchanging computation (recovering the y coordinate) for storage.
+This method reduces storage, but adds computation, since the deserialization process must recover the y coordinate.

 ### Random Oracle {#term-rom}